PhotoboothProject/photobooth/README.md

-# photobooth+
+# photobooth by Andre Rinas
-A Photobooth webinterface for Raspberry Pi and Windows, based on [photobooth](https://github.com/andreknieriem/photobooth) by Andre Rinas.
+A Photobooth webinterface for Raspberry Pi and Windows.

-I've extended the original [photobooth](https://github.com/andreknieriem/photobooth) with a print feature, so you can print newly taken pictures or any picture in the gallery.
+### Features
+- Works on Windows and Linux.
+  - Under Windows [digiCamControl](http://digicamcontrol.com/) by Duka Istvan can be used to control the camera and to take pictures.
+  - Under Linux [gPhoto2](http://gphoto.org/) is used to control the camera and to take pictures.
+- Images are processed with GD/ImageMagick.
+- Photobooth caches all generated QR-Codes, Thumbnails and Prints.
+- Pictures can be printed directly after they were taken or later from the gallery.
 Photobooth uses the command line to print the picture.
 The command can be modified in ```config.inc.php```.

-Modifications and new features:
-- Pictures can be printed directly after they were taken or later from the gallery
-- Moved a lot of parameters and settings into the ```config.inc.php```
-- Changed the ```data.txt``` from a line seperated database into a JSON structure
-- The images are now processed with GD/ImageMagick rather than avconv
-- Now works on Windows and Linux
-- Added [digiCamControl](http://digicamcontrol.com/) by Duka Istvan to control the camera and to take pictures under Windows
-- Photobooth caches all generated QR-Codes, Thumbnails and Prints
-- All directories are not automatically created if they doesn't exist
+- Most settings can be changed in ```config.inc.php``` or (most options) via Admin Page (under /admin):
+  - You can hide the gallery.
-- The gallery can now be ordered ascending oder descending by picture age (see ```$config['gallery']['newest_first']``` in ```config.inc.php```)
+  - The gallery can be ordered ascending oder descending by picture age (see ```$config['gallery']['newest_first']``` in ```config.inc.php```).
+  - Choose between md5format and dateformat images.
+  - You can switch between german, english and french language lables.
+  - QR-Code to allow downloading pictures from your Photobooth can be enabled/disabled.
+  - Print feature can be enabled/disabled.
+  - LivePreview can be enabled/disabled (uses device cam).

 ### Prerequisites
 - gphoto2 installed, if used on a Raspberry for DSLR control